 TELL US ABOUT WHO YOU ARE.
 HOW WOULD YOUR FAMILY, FRIENDS, AND/OR MEMBERS OF YOUR COMMUNITY DESCRIBE YOU?
 IF POSSIBLE, PLEASE INCLUDE SOMETHING ABOUT YOURSELF THAT YOU ARE MOST PROUD OF AND WHY.
 (MAXIMUM 1500 CHARACTERS)

-Every night before my birthday, I like to stay awake and reflect on all that has happened throughout my life.
-There, I would identify instances where I could do better and come up with new goals for the upcoming year.
-For my 16th birthday, I decided on a different approach to life, an approach that has evolved my life’s purpose and became one of the things that I am most proud to have accomplished: A balanced life.
-More specifically, managing to balance out my ambitions with my social life and health.
+Every night before my birthday, I would stay awake to reflect on all that has happened in my life.
+I would identify where I could improve and come up with new goals for the upcoming year.
+For my 16th birthday, I decided on a different approach to life that has evolved my purpose and became one of the best things I’ve done: A balanced life.H

-In school, I am widely recognized as a highly ambitious and persistent student.
-I strive to be the best by constantly challenging myself to learn and grow.
-While I might be too hard on myself sometimes, this lifestyle has made me a regular contender for the top ranks and even placed me first in several semesters, earning me scholarships.
-I also value being a part of positive communities so I attend numerous organizations to connect with great people and perhaps learn something new from each of them.
-People often see me as a highly active member and a mature leader, able to solve issues from a broader perspective.
-Hence, my peers trust me in leadership positions, as someone to mediate conflicts, and as someone to give advice.
+In school, I am widely recognized as highly ambitious and persistent.
+I strive to be the best by constantly challenging myself.
+While I might be too hard on myself, this has made me a regular top rank and even placed me first in class at times, earning me scholarships.
+I also value being a part of positive communities, so I connect with great people in (what kind of organizations?
+Nonprofit?
+Educational?
+Etc) and to learn something new.
+People often see me as a highly active member and a mature thinker.
+Hence, my peers trust me in leadership positions, to mediate conflicts and to give advice.

-Since pursuing those endeavors consumes a lot of time and energy, I try to stay healthy both physically and mentally by always enjoying what I do, using curiosity and learning desire as my main source of motivation and managing my time effectively.
-I also recognized the need to balance out my personal endeavors with my social work.
-Hence, I always find ways to contribute to society by being a part of the church apostles and other social activities.
-There, I am able to help out my community through organizing fundraisers, free workshops, and tutoring, whilst serving the lord through my service in church.This short essay will benefit with more specific examples of your character.
+Pursuing those endeavors consumes a lot of time and energy, I try to maintain my physical and mental health by always enjoying what I do and finding motivation.

+This short essay will benefit with more specific examples of your character.
 What do you do after you connect with people from organizations (also, what kind of organizations?)?
 What are examples of your mediation and problem solving?
 How do you consistently find motivation to grow?

 WHAT IS IMPORTANT TO YOU?
 WHY?
 (MAXIMUM 1500 CHARACTERS)